-earning resources etc. (current year data) Number of Teachers on Roll Number of teachers using ICT (LMS, e- Resources) ICT Tools and resources available Number of ICT enabled Classrooms Numberof smart classrooms E-resources and techniques used 31 31 35 1 Nill 7 View File of ICT Tools and resc ources View Fil e of E-resour ces and techni iques used 2.3.2 - Students me entoring system ava ailable in the institut ion?
-Give details. (i maximum 500 word ls) Mentoring system act as a mechanism to improve the bond between students teachers in an institution.
+View File of E-resources and techniques used

+2.3.2 - Students mentoring system available in the institution?
+Give details. (maximum 500 words)

+Mentoring system act as a mechanism to improve the bond between students teachers in an institution.
 S.D.
 Women's College has adopted and implemented a Mentoring System as a student support measure.
-Each faculty member is the mentor of a group of 35 to 40 students allocated to him/her by the Head of the Department.
+Each faculty member is the mentor of a group of 35 to 40 students allocated to him/ her by the Head of the Department.
 The mentor collects personal information from the mentees without touching sensitive issues or forcing any information out of them and then provides the needed counseling to the mentees.
 Our students are free to interact with their teachers beyond classrooms.
 The mentors maintain the biographic details of each individual mentee including their educational background and socioeconomic status.
 They also maintain record of their class attendance, class performance and academic progress.
 The teachers take up mentoring as a serious mission to help the students to reach their full potential.
 The Mentors acts on behalf of the college to support a young learner who is enrolled in a course of study.
 The mentor also acts both as a friend and a role model who supports and encourages a student in his/her academic and personal growth.
 The mentor guides a student in his /her academic pursuits and emotional and psychological development.
 Mentoring process in the institution involves an individualized form of counseling and guidance.
 The main purpose is to address the needs of the students to have a friend, a counselor and a confidante on the campus.
 The practice is aimed at fostering a better rapport between the students and the teachers at a personal level.
 Effective mentoring results in establishing a trustworthy relationship between Mentees and Mentor.
-Our mentors look after the student's attendance and performance in the present semester and overall performance in the previous semesters advises the students in all academic matters.
+Our mentors look after the student's attendance and performance in the present semester and overall performance in the previous semesters advises students regarding choice of elective subjects and project continuously monitors, counsels, guides and motivates the students in all academic matters.
 They contacts parents/guardians if situation demands e.g. academic irregularities, negative behavioral changes and interpersonal relations, detrimental activities if any.
-The mentors mentors wherever necessary.
+The mentors keep the HOD's informed, if any administrative action is called for.
+The HOD meets all mentor of his/her department at least twice a month to review the proper implementation of the system.
+He/She also advises mentors wherever necessary.

-Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 749 31 1:24
+Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 749 31 24:16